nmdMnk/ThreepeatAnimTools/README.md

 3. In the Plugins folder, run `git clone https://github.com/threepeatgames/ThreepeatAnimTools` or whatever your favorite git cloning is...
 Alternatively, just download the zip and extract it into the `Plugins` folder.
 4. You should now see a `ThreepeatAnimTools` folder inside `Plugins`
 5.  restart your Unreal Project

+## Pronunciation

+ TATools sounds like tattoo and rhymes with pools.
+Threepeat Anim Tools is also fine.